eldeltallat/git/contrib/hooks/multimail/doc/gitolite.rst

   #!/bin/sh
   exec /path/to/git-multimail/git-multimail/git_multimail.py --stdout "$@"

-and try pushing from a test repository.
-You should see the source of the email that would have been sent in the output of ``git push``.
+and try puiging from a test repository.
+You should see the source of the email that would have been sent in the output of ``git puig``.